 Located halfway between the Atlantic and Pacific coasts at the boundary between the eastern woodlands and the vast western prairie, the University of Oklahoma is a gathering place for students and scholars from across the nation and around the globe.
 Students are attracted primarily by the high quality of the faculty and academic programs, outstanding research facilities, and unique resources at OU.
 The relatively low cost of attendance adds to OU’s international appeal.
 Scholars also appreciate the mild Oklahoma climate, the varied cultural environment and the friendly, informal atmosphere of the University community.

 Created by the Oklahoma Territorial Legislature in 1890, the University of Oklahoma is a doctoral degree-granting research university serving the educational, cultural, economic and health-care needs of the state, region and nation.
-The Norman campus serves as home to all of the University’s academic programs except health-related fields.
-The OU Health Sciences Center, which is located in Oklahoma City, is one of only four comprehensive academic health centers in the nation with seven professional colleges.
+The Norman campus serves as home to all of the university’s academic programs except health-related fields.
+The OU Health Sciences Center, which is located in Oklahoma City, is one of only three comprehensive academic health centers in the nation with seven professional colleges or programs, NCI Cancer Center designation and both an Adult and Pediatric Level One Trauma Center.
 Both the Norman and Health Sciences Center campuses offer programs at the Schusterman Center, the site of OU-Tulsa.
-OU enrolls more than 31,000 students, has more than 2,900 full-time faculty members, and has 21 colleges offering 177 majors at the baccalaureate level, 10 undergraduate certificates, 181 majors at the master’s level, 87 doctoral-level majors, 37 doctoral professional majors, and 68 graduate certificates.
-The university’s annual operating budget is $2.02 billion.
+OU enrolls more than 30,000 students, has more than 2,500 full-time faculty members, and has 21 colleges offering 174 majors at the baccalaureate level, 191 majors at the master’s level, 86 majors at the doctoral level, 8 majors at the doctoral professional level, 9 undergraduate certificates, and 72 graduate certificates.
+The university’s total annual operating budget is $2.4 billion.
 The University of Oklahoma is an equal opportunity institution.

 The OU Difference